 Reason #3: Physically speaking, raising children is a game best played when your body is younger.

-Now, in closing, there is one last thing that I need to say on this subject.
-And please hear me well on this: Getting married young doesn’t magically preserve your marriage and mean that you will never get divorced.
+Now, in closing, there is one last thing that I need to say on this subject, and please hear me well on this: Getting married young doesn’t magically preserve your marriage and mean that you will never get divorced.
 I hope you understand that if you want your marriage to work the way God intends, you have to make Him the center of it.
 That applies whether you get married at age 18 or age 98.
 My whole point with this post has been that the idea of entering into the marriage covenant with the companion of your youth is indeed Biblical.
 No, it’s not the average mindset in American culture, but that doesn’t automatically make it wrong.
-To the contrary, with the way America stands spiritually these days, not to mention our high divorce rate and scores of troubled marriages, how can we possibly say that our way is better than the way the Bible describes?
+To the contrary, with the way America stands spiritually these days, not to mention our high divorce rate and scores of troubled marriages, how can we possibly say that our way is better than the one the Bible describes?